GTFO-Modding/GTDO/reference/nested-types/terminalzoneselectiondata.md

 ---
-description: TerminalZoneSelectionData
+description: TerminalZoneSelectionData (filled)
 ---

 # TerminalZoneSelectionData

-No description provided.
+Used to select existing terminals.

 ***